 - AP exams are offered from May 7-11 and 14-18, 2018, and each exam takes approximately 4 hours to complete.
 Click HERE for the Exam Calendar.

 - Morning exams begin at 8:00 a.m., and afternoon exams begin at 12:00 p.m.

 - Please plan accordingly; you are responsible for notifying your teachers and coaches if you miss class or practice.
 Students will not be allowed to leave exams early.

 - We will notify you of your test location(s) on Wednesday, May 2nd by sending an email to your UPrep email account.
 Exam locations will vary by space availability.

 What if I decide not to take an exam?

 - There is a $30 cancellation fee if a student decides not to take the exam 48 hours prior to the scheduled test date.
 Cancellations that take place within 48 hours of the exam will not receive a refund.
-To cancel your exam, please contact firstname.lastname@example.org and include your name, our school name (University Prep), and the name of the exam(s) you wish to cancel.
-The $80 refund will be processed at the completion of the exam period.
+To cancel your exam, please contact email@example.com and include your name, our school name (University Prep), and the name of the exam(s) you wish to cancel.

 What if I don’t attend UPrep?
 It is possible to take an exam with UPrep students?

 - Only students currently attending University Prep will be able to register through this site.
 AP Exams will only be administered to current University Prep students.